What is Brand Equity?

 Southwest Airlines depicted great customer service when the pilot went above and beyond to serve his customer.
 A man had booked a flight to Denver to see his little grandson for the one last time.
 But due to traffic he could not arrive on time and was late for the flight by 12 minutes.
 But to the surprise of the customer, the pilot had waited for the man to board the flight.

 Branding strategy is a long-term action plan for an organization and is used to differentiate their products and services from that of its competitors.
 Brand strategy is essential to define the image that a company wants to build for its customers.

 When a company has a cohesive brand strategy, it creates better communication with customers.
 When the communication is clear, it is likely to attract customers who become loyal customers, thereby increasing brand equity.

 For example, Taco Bell ruled the largest market share for many years until Chipotle was introduced to the market.
 Chipotle was introduced to the market with a high competition on quality and not price.
 Chipotle made a mark by differentiating with competitors by using great branding strategies.
 They slowly built brand equity by introducing clever jokes on their soda cups and creating a hip urban atmosphere.

 Consumers often feel that most of the brands offer products that are very similar or in some cases, exactly the same as each other.
 Customers look for products that offer value and can solve their problems.
 Hence organizations are facing the challenge of offering a product that can stand out in the crowd.
 This can be achieved through product innovation.

 When companies do not acknowledge and implement different ways of innovation, it is sure to face the risk of losing their brand equity share to their competitors.
 Given the fierce competitive landscape, the importance of brand equity cannot be overstated.
-High level of brand equity indicates a strong product that makes its presence felt in the marketplace
+A high level of brand equity indicates a strong product that makes its presence felt in the marketplace